 The French Pacific Nobody Talks About: A Week in New Caledonia

-The croissant was perfect.
+The croissant is perfect.
 Flaky, buttery, warm.
-I was eating it at 7AM on a bench overlooking Anse Vata beach in Noumea, watching the turquoise Coral Sea catch the morning sun, and trying to reconcile two facts that should not coexist: I was in the South Pacific, and the bakery behind me could have been airlifted from the 6th arrondissement.
+Picture eating it at 7AM on a bench overlooking Anse Vata beach in Noumea, watching the turquoise Coral Sea catch the morning sun, trying to reconcile two facts that should not coexist: you're in the South Pacific, and the bakery behind you could have been airlifted from the 6th arrondissement.

 New Caledonia does this to you.
 It keeps not making sense — in the best way.